vanvalenlab/kiosk-console/ADVANCED_DOCUMENTATION.md

 - not using a queue currently, partly to help debug failures, partly to accord with our own tendency towards indolence

+### Recovering from Failed Kiosk Creations or Destructions

+We developers have certainly run into situations where kiosks fail to deploy: you fill out all the configuration paramters correctly, hit `CREATE`, wait, and just watch the error messages roll in.
+Worse yet, maybe your cluster deployed just fine, but when it came time to destroy it, something went wrong and now you have all these cloud resources eating up your money and you can't even get to them through the kiosk anymore!
+Both of these situations, failed cluster deployment and failed cluster destruction after deployment, can be the result of any number of issues.
+We won't (and couldn't possibly) go into all of them here.
+Our goal is to tell you how to remove all the cloud resources your cluster is using, so that you won't end up unknowingly leaking money.

+#### Google Cloud (Google Kubernetes Engine)

+The Deepcell Kiosk uses Google Kubernetes Engine to requisition resources on Google Cloud.
+When the cluster is fully deployed, a wide array of Google Cloud resources will be in use.
+In our experience, if a cluster creation or destruction fails, you should login to the Google Cloud web interface and delete the following resources by hand:

+1. Kubernetes cluster (Remember the cluster name for the following steps.
+This will delete most of the resources and the next steps will clean up the remainders.)
+2. any Firewall Rules associated with your cluster (They will contain at least part of the cluster name in their names.)
+3. any LoadBalancers associated with your cluster (They will contain at least part of the cluster name in their names.)
+4. any Target Pools associated with your cluster (They will contain at least part of the cluster name in their names.)

+While we hope this list is comprehensive, there could be some lingering resources used by Google Cloud and not deleted automatically that we're not aware of.

 ### TODO